Ganterpore/ChatField/README.md

   - DO NOT overwrite the index.js file, this has all the functions we will use
   - make your own choices for the other options<br/>

 This will create a file called package.json<br/>

 run "firebase deploy"<br/>
 If you get the "No such File or Directory error ... $RESOURCE_DIR\package.json" you may need to open your firebase.json file, and update $RESOURCE_DIR to %RESOURCE_DIR%, it should then work.<br/>

-Now the functions should be uploaded to your Firebase.
+This will upload the Firebase Functions to your Firebase.

 And its as easy as that! from here you should be able to run the code on an android phone or an emulator, and edit the code however you like!